ROMAN ROUTEWAYS

 ** However, since the Viatores put forward these routes, Dr. David Neal has established that the route of 169B differed from that given above.
 Beginning from the St. Albans end it travelled to the south of the Gorhambury Villa, and along a line which took it through or close to the Breakspears site, and by the Woodlane End Mausoleum, it would then have travelled in an arc and turned to join Akeman Street at Two Waters, so linking the villas at Boxmoor and Gadebridge Park with the Gorhambury Estate.

-ROMAN TEMPLE MAUSOLEUM AT WOODLANE END
+ROMAN TEMPLE MAUSOLEUM AT WOOD LANE END DISCOVERED 1966.

 Once having discovered and established the archaeological importance of the Woodlane End site, any development in the area will automatically attract archaeological evaluations and further finds.
 A watching brief carried out behind the warehouses adjacent to the Temple/Mausoleum site recorded further evidence of Roman occupation ( i.e. pits and post-holes) in 1989.
 In January and February of 1995 two further evaluations took place ahead of further development, one of which led to a full-scale excavation.